rsingh859/ftl-test/README.md

 --For Displaying the User Modal

-//Rendering the activity_period for each user in a modal, and using the first
+//Rendering the activity_period for each user in a modal, and using the start_date of the first item of the activity_period array to pass it in the Calendar View ( only extracting the date part )

+//Calendar being used - 'react-calendar'

+//Using Nested Modals for viewing the Calendar.
+Using button click to toggle calendar View